 What basics should I follow?

-- CV’s should be no longer than 2 pages
+- CV’s should be no longer than two pages

 - Keep font size between 10-12

-- Don’t have large gaps – if you CV is only 1 page, that’s absolutely fine!
+- Don’t have significant gaps – if your CV is only 1 page, that’s fine!

-- When saving you CV, ensure it is listed clearly for example: Gemma Hulbert CV
+- When saving your CV, ensure it is listed, for example, Anna Clarke CV.

 - Personal Info & Photograph